orlaqp/RestfulCappuccino/README.md

 		id			requestor @accessors; // Who request the method.
-		CPString	modelName @accessors; // The model that requested the method, in our example this would "Student" CPString	eventType @accessors; // Type of the event: Load, Save, Update, Remove is mostly for internal use. id			eventParameters @accessors; // The parameters passed to the request (not implemented yet, is coming soon) id			eventData @accessors; // Some data realated to the method's call.
+		CPString	modelName @accessors; // The model that requested the method, in our example this would "Student" CPString	eventType @accessors; // Type of the event: Load, Save, Update, Remove is mostly for internal use. id			eventParameters @accessors; // The parameters passed to the request (only used in Read operations) id			eventData @accessors; // Some data realated to the method's call.
 It vary depending on the method.
 	}